ashekhar/Earthquakes/README.md

 Please use tab space = 4

-Important:
-Place the files as part of folder "src".

 - StateNamesAndCodes.csv: Data file containing names of states and territories along with their codes.
+(No longer needed - Can be used for reference)
 - quakes.java: Main program
 - quakesHelperMethods.java: Helper methods
 - pom.xml: Dependencies